Bias-Variance Tradeoff in Machine Learning

 It means our hypothesis set is small enough and the variance will not be too big, because space is narrow and the math expectation of certain points from that space will not be too far from the best hypothesis.
 In other words, the variance will be small, but what about the bias?
 The bias says how our best hypothesis is far from the target function.
 Is it even close, or whatever dataset I will take even the best hypothesis function will be far away from the target.
 Remember, our target function is a cubic function.
 Whatever dataset you take, the linear function is not able to approximate the target function well.
 This is what the bias value says.
 Here is how it looks like

-The left example is a small hypothesis set, which has small variance, but high bias, the other one has small bias and high variance, it turns out minimizing the MSE which consists of bias and variance is really hard.
+The left example is a small hypothesis set, which has a small variance, but high bias, the other one has small bias and high variance, it turns out minimizing the MSE which consists of bias and variance is really hard.
 By decreasing one value, the other can increase.

 There is an optimal point, where bias and variance are in a good position and their values are reasonable.
 To find that optimal point, we need to draw the curves for every value, which depends on the complexity of the model.
 By saying the complexity of the model, we mean the complexity of the hypothesis set, the size of it.

 Our goal is to minimize the total loss, which consists of bias, variance, and small noise.
-These curves show that increasing the complexity of the model, we will decrease the bias, but the variance will increase and as a result, the total loss will be high.
+These curves show that increasing the complexity of the model, will decrease the bias, but the variance will increase and as a result, the total loss will be high.

 We can't take a too simple model, which can't even approximate the target function and can't take too big one either, because it has high variance.

-In the first case, our model will predict wrong results on the training set, cause the model is too simple, and the second case our model will predict perfectly right results on the training set but will suffer on the examples from validation set, on the examples, which the model hasn't seen in training process.
+In the first case, our model will predict wrong results on the training set, cause the model is too simple, and in the second case our model will predict perfectly right results on the training set but will suffer on the examples from the validation set, on the examples, which the model hasn't seen in the training process.
 Here is how the predictions will look like

 This is a known problem in the machine learning sphere, specifically in deep learning.
 Every specialist knows about Underfitting or High Bias and Overfitting or High Variance.
 These are the main problems everybody faces and there are a lot of approaches to fix them.
 People tried to solve this in the following ways.